 Even though you’re using cat deterrent sprays, make sure you clip your cat’s nails regularly.
 On average, cats need a nail trim every month.
 And make sure you have those scratching boards handy.

 Have plenty of patience.
 Cat deterrent sprays aren’t miracles; they can take over a week to show results.
 Your cat’s learning a new behavior.
 This is negative reinforcement (not the positive reinforcement you use when clicker-training), and it’s a slow process.

-Keep in mind the possibility that the misbehavior you’re seeing MAY have a root in a health concern.
+Keep in mind the possibility that the misbehavior you see MAY have a root in a health concern.
 If the cat deterrent sprays fail, take your cat to the vet for a thorough examination.

 Best Cat Deterrent Sprays

 You’ve reached the end of your rope, and you want to give cat deterrent sprays a try.
-Nothing wrong with that (speaking as someone who retrieves a cat from the top of the refrigerator).
+There is nothing wrong with that (speaking as someone who retrieves a cat from the top of the refrigerator).
 Cats are smart, and they WILL learn to avoid negative reinforcement.
 With different varieties of cat deterrent spray available, you’re sure to find one that will work for your feisty feline.

 Best Anti-Chew Cat Deterrent Spray

 Electricity and teeth are a terrible combination.
 Never mind the damage to the cord; your cat can suffer severe health consequences.
 If you have a cat that’s determined to nibble the computer cords, anti-chew cat deterrent sprays are your sure-fire solution.
 The spray won’t damage the cables, but it WILL keep your kitty from making an unwanted trip to the hospital!